SharkSnack/shiren-6/content/items/staves.md

 ---
 title: "Staves"
-metaTitle: "Staves - Shiren 6 Wiki"
+metaTitle: "Staves - Shiren the Wanderer: Serpentcoil Island Wiki"
-metaDescription: "Complete staff details for Shiren the Wanderer 6."
+metaDescription: "Complete staff details for Shiren the Wanderer: The Mystery Dungeon of Serpentcoil Island."
 ---

 # Overview